chriswyatt/znake/README.md

 * Title screen

 ## Known issues
-* Food tends to be placed at bottom-left or close to snake.
+* Food placement algorithm is too slow
-* When snake has almost filled screen, food may be placed at the furthermost bottom-left square, even if the snake is occupying that square.
+* Controls can be unresponsive when snake eats food

 ## License
 See LICENSE